-The UCC Sacred Conversation on Race provides a framework for exploring the call to be anti-racist in our life as church together.
+The UCC Sacred Conversation on Race provides one framework for exploring the call to be anti-racist in our life as church together.

-Anti-Racism is: “A conscious intentional effort to eradicate racism in all its forms – individual, cultural,
+The UCC SCOR guide defines Anti-Racism as: “A conscious intentional effort to eradicate racism in all its forms – individual, cultural,

 Race: It has been said that “race is a pigment of our imaginations” [source: Ruben G. Rumbaut].
 That is another way of saying that race is actually an invention.
 It is a way of arbitrarily dividing humankind into different groups for the purpose of keeping some on top and some at the bottom; some in and some out.
 And its invention has very clear historical roots: namely, colonialism.